READERS Editors’ picks | All issues || AUTHORS Submit a paper

 If your manuscript is accepted, the author identified as the formal corresponding author for the manuscript will receive an email prompting them to login into Author Services where via the Wiley Author Licensing Service (WALS) they will be able to complete the copyright transfer agreement form on behalf of all authors on the manuscript.

 You will find more information on this here.

 Online production tracking is available for your article through Wiley Blackwell’s Author Services.

-Once it has been accepted, Author Services enables authors to track their article through the production process to publication online and in print.
+Once it has been accepted, Author Services enables authors to track their article through the production process to publication.